Services for Students

 Career Center

-The Career Center provides services to all students, staff, faculty and community members.
-The Center assists in the areas of career and employment development through career exploration, career assessment, goal setting, labor market information.
+The Career Center provides career and employment development services to all students, staff, faculty and community members through career exploration, career assessment, goal setting, and up-to-date labor market information.
 Information regarding various careers is available through the Center’s printed and electronic resources, workshops, career fairs, and individual appointments.
-Career assessment tests are available to help students explore their interests, skills, work values, and personality type as an aid in making career decisions.
-The Center offers computerized occupational information on local, state, and national trends, salaries, and skills for various jobs.
-The Career Center assists students with employment skills such as developing resumes, interviewing, and job search skills.
+Career assessments are available to help students explore their interests, skills, work values, and personality types as an aid in making career decisions, while career readiness workshops are offered throughout the year to assist students to learn the basic set of competencies upon which a successful career is launched.
+The Center also offers computerized occupational information on local, state, and national trends, salaries, and desirable skills for various jobs and industries - including priority sectors in San Diego.
+The Career Center assists students with developing employment skills such as crafting resumes, preparing for interviews, job searching, and soft skills.
 A computer lab with internet access is available for career research, job search, and resume/cover letter writing.
 The Career Center is located in office I -223 on the second level of the Student Center.

 Child Development Center